 9.2 Limitation of Liability

 EXCEPT FOR CLAIMS ARISING FROM SECTIONS 9.3, 9.4 OR 10 HEREOF, Neither party shall be liable IN CONNECTION WITH ANY SINGLE EVENT OR SERIES OF EVENTS for any special, punitive, indirect, or consequential losses or damages, including BUT NOT LIMITED TO loss of profit, LOST BUSINESS REVENUE, LOST OR DAMAGED DATA OR OTHER COMMERCIAL OR ECONOMIC LOSS OF ANY KIND, even if advised of the possibility thereof, for any claim arising under this Agreement, regardless of cause of action.
 Furthermore, Customer agrees that Customer’s sole and exclusive remedy for COMPANY’s failure to provide the Services in accordance with the applicable SLA shall be as set out in such SLA.
-EXCEPT FOR LIABILITY OR BREACH RELATED TO BODILY INJURY, GROSS NEGLIGENCE, WILLFUL MISCONDUCT, OR UNAUTHORIZED USE OR DISCLOSURE OF CUSTOMER’S CONFIDENTIAL INFORMATION BY AN AUTHORIZED AGENT OF THE COMPANY, THE COMPANY SHALL IN NO EVENT BE LIABLE TO THE CUSTOMER FOR AN AMOUNT GREATER THAN THE AMOUNT PAID BY THE CUSTOMER TO COMPANY FOR THE SERVICES IN THE SIX (6) MONTHS PRIOR TO NOTICE OF THE CLAIM.
+EXCEPT FOR LIABILITY OR BREACH RELATED TO BODILY INJURY, GROSS NEGLIGENCE, WILLFUL MISCONDUCT, OR UNAUTHORIZED USE OF CUSTOMER’S CONFIDENTIAL INFORMATION BY AN AUTHORIZED AGENT OF THE COMPANY, THE COMPANY SHALL IN NO EVENT BE LIABLE TO THE CUSTOMER FOR AN AMOUNT GREATER THAN THE AMOUNT PAID BY THE CUSTOMER TO COMPANY FOR THE SERVICES IN THE SIX (6) MONTHS PRIOR TO NOTICE OF THE CLAIM.
 CUSTOMER ACKNOWLEDGES AND AGREES THAT THE DISCLAIMERS, EXCLUSIONS AND LIMITATIONS SET FORTH IN THIS AGREEMENT CONSTITUTE AN ESSENTIAL ELEMENT OF THE AGREEMENT BETWEEN THE PARTIES AND THAT IN THE ABSENCE OF SUCH DISCLAIMERS, EXCLUSIONS AND LIMITATIONS: (A) THE FEES AND OTHER TERMS IN THIS AGREEMENT WOULD BE SUBSTANTIALLY DIFFERENT; AND (B) COMPANY’S ABILITY TO OFFER AND CUSTOMER’S ABILITY TO PURCHASE SERVICES OR ANY PORTION THEREOF UNDER THIS AGREEMENT WOULD BE IMPACTED.

 9.3 Intellectual Property Indemnity